bregman-arie/infraform/README.md

 ```
 description: the description of the scenario
+platform: the platform or tool to use (e.g. terraform, ansible, shell, python, etc.)
+content: |
+    just
+    the
+    contents
+    of the
+    scenario
 ```

-Infraform provides you with a couple of built-in scenarios you can list with `ifr list` To see the content of scenario, run `infraform show <scenario_name>`
+Infraform provides you with a couple of built-in scenarios you can list with `ifr list`<br>
+To see the content of scenario, run `infraform show <scenario_name>`

+In addition to running scenarios you can also run directly files and directories with `ifr run <DIR/FILE name/path>`<br>
+As opposed to scenarios, the tool or platform used in this case, is determined by the suffix of the file or the files in the directory.

 ## Supported platforms and tooling